datagraft/Datagraft-RDF-to-Arango-DB/README.md

 NB! this is baste on doing AJAX calls and requiers that the application has acces to jquery

+Documentation for the REST calls to arangodb, and what the body sendt to Arango should be, can be found [here](https://docs.arangodb.com/3.1/HTTP/)

 ## How to use the script
 To run the script localy start a comand-window to run node localy